mendix/docs-site-test/content/en/docs/developerportal/collaborate/team/app-roles.md

 * Who can edit the app model
 * Who has the correct [node permissions](/developerportal/deploy/node-permissions/) for access to the node information
 	* Note that node permissions must be provisioned by the [Technical Contact](#technical-contact)
-* Who can change the app's
+* Who can change the app's [general settings](/developerportal/settings/general-settings/)

 Scrum Masters can edit and create new team roles on the [Team](/developerportal/collaborate/team/) page, and Mendix Admins can edit and create new team roles within the company in [Control Center](/developerportal/control-center/).

 ## 4 App Contact {#app-contact}

-When you view the  for a specific app, you will see the two roles responsible for the app: **App contact** and **Technical contact**.
+When you view the [General Settings](/developerportal/settings/general-settings/) for a specific app, you will see the two roles responsible for the app: **App contact** and **Technical contact**.
 These are users you can contact with questions related to the app.

 ![](/attachments/developerportal/collaborate/team/app-roles/app-roles.png)